Last Updated on

 This type of ultracentrifuge produces a relative centrifugal force of about 600,000 g.
 The chamber is refrigerated, sealed, and evacuated.
 An ultracentrifuge can determine the shape and mass of macromolecules, separate lipoprotein fractions from plasma, assist in ligand binding kinetic studies, and more.

 This type of ultracentrifuge can operate at 500,000 g.
 Analytical ultracentrifuges are available with three kinds of optical systems.
 These include a light absorption system, the Schlieren system, and the Rayleigh interferometric system.
 The Schlieren and Rayleigh systems are used to detect changes in the refractive index of the solution.

-There are different types of rotors for centrifuges, which influence what the centrifuge does and how much it costs.
+There are different types of rotors for centrifuge machines, which influence what the centrifuge does and how much it costs.

 Also referred to as swinging bucket rotors, these rotors have buckets that start in a vertical position.
 During acceleration, the buckets swing to a horizontal position so that during centrifugation the tube and the solution in the tube are aligned perpendicular to the axis of rotation and parallel to the centrifugal field.
 The tube returns to its original position as the rotor decelerates.

 Generally, swing bucket rotors support two separation types —rate-zonal and isopycnic.
 For rate-zonal separations, swing buckets are preferred because the distance between the outside of the meniscus and the outside of the bottom of the tube is long enough for adequate separation to occur.